Seafood Pasta Salad is as creamy and delicious as a classic pasta salad, with flavorful crabmeat and colorful peas topping elbow macaroni.

 - Salad: Add in the pasta, crabmeat, peas, and celery.
 Toss the ingredients together until they’re well coated in the creamy dressing.

-- Chill: Cover the Crab and Pasta Salad then store it in the fridge.
+- Chill: Cover the Seafood Pasta Salad then store it in the fridge.
 Make sure to let it chill for at least 2 hours.
 Pour the remaining cup of dressing over the top and stir it in before serving.
 This will make the dish extra creamy and rich.

-- Seafood: Along with the crabmeat, you could add different kinds of seafood to this Seafood Salad.
+Along with the crabmeat, you could add different kinds of seafood to this Seafood Pasta Salad.
 Try using canned tuna, lobster meat, crawfish tails, or shrimp.
 If you freshly cooked shrimp you can use that, or you can use canned shrimp.
-Try making this salad the day after cooking up for dinner Shrimp Scampi and use the leftover cooked shrimp in the recipe.
+Try making this salad the day after cooking up Shrimp Scampi for dinner and use the leftover cooked shrimp in the recipe.
 You could also use lump crab meat or crab legs instead of imitation crabmeat.

-- Pasta: Instead of macaroni try using rotini, penne, farfalle, radiatore noodles, or small shells.
+Instead of macaroni, try using rotini, penne, farfalle, radiatore noodles, or small shells.
 Most kinds of short pasta will work so they’re still bite-sized.
 You can also try using whole grain pasta or lentil pasta for a healthier salad.

-- Add-ins: For some more filling add-ins try mixing in some hard-boiled creamy eggs for a more protein.
+For some more filling add-ins, try mixing in some hard-boiled creamy eggs for a more protein.
 You could also add different vegetables to go with the frozen peas like chopped bell pepper, green beans, Vidalia onion, broccoli florets, or grape tomatoes.

-- Serve: Don’t leave this Creamy Pasta and Seafood Salad at room temperature for more than 2 hours.
+- Serve: Don’t leave this creamy Seafood Pasta Salad at room temperature for more than 2 hours.

 - Store: If you cover the salad bowl or put the salad in another airtight container and put it back in the fridge, it will stay good for up to 3 days.